cortexlabs/cortex/docs/deployments/tensorflow.md

 # TensorFlow Predictor

-A TensorFlow Predictor is a Python class that describes how to serve your model to make predictions.
+A TensorFlow Predictor is a Python class that describes how to serve your TensorFlow model to make predictions.

 <!-- CORTEX_VERSION -->
-Cortex provides a `tensorflow_client`, an instance of [TensorFlowClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/tf_api/client.py), and a config object to initialize your implementation of the TensorFlow Predictor.
-Once your implementation has been initialized, the replica is available to serve requests.
+Cortex provides an `tensorflow_client` and a config object to initialize your implementation of the TensorFlow Predictor class.
+The `tensorflow_client` is an instance of [TensorFlowClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/tf_api/client.py) and configured to make predictions using your model.
+Once your implementation of the TensorFlow Predictor class has been initialized,, the replica is available to serve requests.
 Upon receiving a request, your implementation's `predict()` function is called with JSON payload and is responsible for returning a prediction or batch of predictions.
 Your `predict()` function can call `tensorflow_client.predict` to make an inference and respond to the request.
 Preprocessing of the JSON payload, postprocessing of predictions can be implemented in your `predict()` function.

 ## Implementation